 The Florida Legislature has passed specific statutes that protect tenants in these situations.
 Adopting a version of the law proposed by the National Conference of Commissioners on Uniform State Laws, Florida now has the Florida Residential Landlord and Tenant Act.

-According to case law, some steps a landlord should take can include providing adequate lighting, performing background checks on all tenants and employees and, in some instances, hire full time or part time security.
+According to case law, some steps a landlord should take can include providing adequate lighting, performing background checks on all tenants and employees, and, in some instances, hiring full-time or part-time security.

 If a landlord fails in these duties and a tenant is hurt during the commission of a crime (including rape), then the landlord may be responsible for money damages to that tenant under Florida’s negligent security law.